-These policies are supplemented by other processes to ensure compliance with the standards issued by the Accounting Department of the Ministry of Finance.
+These policies are supplemented by other processes to ensure compliance with the standards issued by the Accounting Department of the Ministry of Finance and those of Bank of Laos.
 These policies and processes cover areas such as firm independence (covering, for example, treasury and procurement functions), personal independence, firm financial relationships, post-employment relationships, partner rotation and approval of audit and non-audit services.